Everyone Knows the Obscure Agency

-- NCIS agents do sometimes declare themselves as federal agents, but at least as often just shout "NCIS!"
+- Agents do sometimes declare themselves as federal agents, but at least as often just shout "NCIS!"
 Only a couple times in the first season does anyone ask who they are.
 If it weren't for the show few people would know the agency in Real Life, for that matter.

 - NCIS: Los Angeles is even worse, as there's no reason for a layperson to expect a military presence in Los Angeles.